Skip to content

 5. JobRunner:

-6. Triggers lifecycle hooks
+6. Fires lifecycle hooks

-7. Executes task with timeout/retry logic
+7. Executes the task with retry and timeout logic

-8. Stores result or error
+8. Stores result or error in the backend

 Design Principles